kalisio/kdk/docs/tips/app-development.md

 As a workaround you will either need to:
 * clear the yarn cache `yarn cache clean` (or `yarn cache clean module` to be more specific)
 * restore the broken links using commands like e.g. `yarn link @kalisio/kdk` in the broken applications
-* reinstall all dependencies using `yarn install` in broken modules/applications, and then restore the links as above
+* reinstall all dependencies using `yarn install --check-files` in broken modules/applications, and then restore the links as above

 ::: tip
 You might also clean all dependencies frist using [`rimraf node_modules`](http://www.nikola-breznjak.com/blog/javascript/nodejs/how-to-delete-node_modules-folder-on-windows-machine/)